How Sacred Rituals Can Help To Achieve Your Goals

 To create a sacred space, find an area in your home that is free of heavy traffic.
 Some traffic is fine but no traffic is better.
 You want to be very conscious of the kinds of energy your sacred space absorbs.
 After all, this space is where you will need to replenish your own energy level, and you want to always replenish your energy field with clean, positive energies.

 When decorating your sacred space, only respond by the “right” feel the furniture and other objects give off.
 For instance, everything has its very own energy signature or frequency that gives off different vibes.
 So, decorate your sacred space and your entire home, if you can, with items that resonate with your own energy signature or at a frequency that you are trying to attain.

-Practitioners believe that rooms, buildings and all environments can be arranged and decorated in a way that maximizes the flow of Qi and, resulting in improvements to health and happiness of those who live in that environment.
+Practitioners believe that rooms, buildings, and all environments can be arranged and decorated in a way that maximizes the flow of Qi and, results in improvements to the health and happiness of those who live in that environment.

-If deep, dark cherry wood resonates within you the feeling of confidence and power then, by all means, decorate your sacred space with cherry wood furniture.
+If deep, dark cherry wood resonates within you the feelings of confidence and power, then decorate your sacred space with cherry wood furniture.

 MAKING YOUR RITUALS SACRED

 Having a sacred space and sacred ritual will again, invoke the “why” of your goals which will help increase the odds in your favor for accomplishing them.
 Giving yourself the gift of slowing down a bit before going to work can do wonders for changing a person’s perception of any situation.
 To strive to live beyond despair, we must first re-establish our purpose or reason for being.
 Again, it is not to labor for basic survival but to attain a much higher level of experience.
 When we have done so, going to work, taking care of family, paying bills, and everyday life rituals won’t be just a plethora of empty gestures.